Care and support for pupils with special educational needs in secondary education

 These measures are then included in the pupil's individualised training plan which is adopted by mutual agreement between the CI, the pupil and the parents.
 The CI ensures that the individualised training plan is implemented and reviews the plan on an annual basis with a view to integrating any adjustments deemed necessary to ensure the pupil's academic progress.

-The CI may apply to the Reasonable accommodations commission (Commission des aménagements raisonnables - CAR) provided that the parents or adult pupil have given their consent, if it deems that reasonable accommodations are required for the pupil.
+The CI may apply to the Reasonable Accommodations Commission (Commission des aménagements raisonnables - CAR) provided that the parents or adult pupil have given their consent, if it deems that reasonable accommodations are required for the pupil.

 The CI can equally contact the National inclusion commission (Commission nationale d’inclusion - CNI) with the parents' consent.